After the game, I asked the guys to gather around, not just to congratulate them but to thank them.

 Part of Good Guise’s perspective is that toxic masculinity is a mask men wear that prevents them from engaging with their feelings in healthy ways.
 They don’t want to be the type of men who uncritically respond “I’m good” when asked how they are as a default.

-“We need to have a space that prioritizes men’s increased capacity of expression and a prioritization of vulnerability and seeking wellness,” says Good Guise member Bo Joseph, in the film.
+“We need to have a space that prioritizes men’s increased capacity of expression and a prioritization of vulnerability and seeking wellness,” says Good Guise founding member Julian Diego, in the film.

 Sports are more of an outlet for emotions than a venue for expressing them.
 However, I encourage men to take advantage of the regular opportunities to hang out and the familiarity that comes with it to practice healthy masculinity.
 I see my teammates more in a season than I see my other friends over the year.